Rams get better of division rivals, toppling Seahawks 30-20

 Their last home playoff loss came in January 2005 to the St. Louis Rams.

+''I told these guys I have no place in my brain for this outcome,'' Seattle coach Pete Carroll said. ''We were planning on winning and moving on.''

-The Rams pulled off the upset without a healthy quarterback for more the three quarters of the game.
-John Wolford started for the second straight week but suffered a neck injury when he dived head first in the first quarter and was hit in the helmet by Jamal Adams’ shoulder.
-Wolford was taken to a local hospital as a precaution.
+The Rams pulled off the upset without a healthy quarterback for more then three quarters.
+John Wolford started for the second straight week but injured his neck when he dived headfirst in the first quarter and was hit in the helmet by Jamal Adams' shoulder.
+Wolford was taken to a hospital as a precaution, but McVay said he was in the locker room celebrating after the victory.

+''I think it was really just a stinger.
+He definitely seemed good,'' McVay said.

 Goff was 9 of 19 for 155 yards.
 He capped the victory with a 15-yard touchdown pass to Robert Woods with 4:46 left after Seattle's D.J.
 Reed fumbled a punt.